proemistayafr/proemistayafr/README.md

 Also, a Front End Developer with more than 3 days experience.

-I do have proven experience in building Full-stack web-applications, check repos and main project- Zerttesh
+I do have proven experience in building Full-stack web-applications, check repos and main project - project

 ✔ What do I do?